CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 ## Upload Images

-For fresh installations of NetQ 3.2, no images have yet been uploaded to the LCM repository.
-If you are upgrading from NetQ 3.0.0 or 3.1.0, the Cumulus Linux images you have previously added are still present.
+For fresh installations of NetQ {{%version%}}, no images have yet been uploaded to the LCM repository.
+If you are upgrading from NetQ 3.0.x-3.2.x, the Cumulus Linux images you have previously added are still present.

 In preparation for *Cumulus Linux* upgrades, the recommended image upload flow is: